commontoolsinc/labs/rfcs/2024-05-19-on-demand-isolated-modules.md

 The Build Server provides a REST API domain in service of this responsibility.

-#### POST /api/v0/component
+#### POST /api/v0/module

 Accepts `multipart/form-data` requests.

 For the first version, the body is expected to contain two files:

 - A WIT component definition
-- A single source code file that implements the component interface
+- A single source code file that implements the suggested component interface

 To handle a valid request, the Build Server must: